Cellars

 The Rotunda of Adolf Heyduk and the passage to the sparkling wine cellar

 The sparkling wine cellar, which is the longest one in the Bzenec region – about 300 meters, stretches from this rotunda.
 Here in the rotunda, you can see an example of making sparkling wines using the following classic method of secondary fermentation in bottles.
 First, the bottles are filled with wine, and yeast cells and sugars to nutrient them are added.
 The bottles are closed with crown caps and laid in the cellar for 9 months to undergo secondary fermentation – the conversion of sugar into alcohol and CO2 using yeast cells.
 A relatively high pressure – up to 6 atmospheres – is thus built up in the bottles.
 Next, the bottles are placed in these racks to shake down sludge into the bottlenecks, which is made manually.
 Then, disgorging – removing a frozen pellet of dead yeast cells – follows after the specified time.
 After that, the bottles are refilled with a disgorging solution to adjust the final content of sugars – brut, extra dry, etc. Finally, the bottles are closed with classic sparkling wine corks and muselets.
-Bzenec was the first town in the Czech Republic where sparkling wines began to be produced; it was in 1876.
+Bzenec was the first town in the Czech Republic where sparkling wines began to be produced; it was in 19. century.
 As local winemakers were really masters in making wines, they won a Great Gold Medal for Bzenec sparkling wine in Tolousse 3 years later.
 The rotunda is named after Adolf Heyduk, a Czech writer who loved Bzenec wines, especially Lipka.

 The Cellar of the Countess of Amelie of Reichenbach